Twitter, Meta among tech giants subpoenaed by Jan. 6 panel

 Thompson added that it’s “disappointing that after months of engagement,” the four companies have not voluntarily turned over the necessary information and documents that would help lawmakers answer the questions at the heart of their investigation.

-In his letter, Thompson outlined the way the companies were complicit in the deadly insurrection perpetrated by supporters of Donald Trump and far-right groups.
+In his letter, Thompson outlined the way the companies were complicit in the deadly insurrection perpetuated by supporters of Donald Trump and far-right groups.

 YouTube, owned by Alphabet, was the platform where a significant amount of communication took place “relevant to the planning and execution” of the siege against the Capitol, “including livestreams of the attack as it was taking place,” the letter stated.